This page: full notes A* summary notes C/B summary notes

 Knowing and acting on God’s will

-Bonhoeffer thought that our goal should be to become a ‘responsible person’ – someone who acts to stand their ground against evil without the guidance of any human moral precept but with faith that they are doing God’s will.
+Our goal should be to become a ‘responsible person’ – someone who acts to stand their ground against evil, ready to put aside human ethics, but with faith that they are doing God’s will.

-‘It is better to do evil than to be evil’ and ‘Silence in the face of evil is itself evil.
-God will not hold us guiltless … Not to act is to act.’
+‘Silence in the face of evil is itself evil.
+God will not hold us guiltless … Not to act is to act.’ – Bonhoeffer.

 Taking part in violence goes against pacifism & the will of God.
 Bonhoeffer’s role in the conspiracy against Hitler seems to amount to an abandonment of pacifism.
 This raises the question of whether that conflicts with Jesus’ teachings which seem to recommend pacifism.
 In the Beatitudes, Jesus said: